postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 > Your repository must be able to reach the IP address mentioned in [static IP support](/docs/integrations/intro-integrations/#static-ip-support).
 Contact your IT team to allowlist the appropriate IP address.

-To connect an GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises:
+To connect an GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.